 Thanks to everyone who completed our Bowtie community survey!
 We’ve compiled your feedback, and you can see a summary below.
-Soon we’ll be announcing details about our fall in-person charette with the design team.
+Soon we’ll be announcing details about our fall outreach schedule.

 In the meantime, please leave feedback in our Summer Questionnaire.
 What is your vision of the Bowtie?
 Share with us here:

 Sign up for updates

 Stay in the loop about future community engagement events.
 Over the next few months, we will be hosting community meetings, online events, using surveys and engaging local residents to hear their ideas for the future park.

 Q+A with Clockshop’s Director of Community Organizing Hugo Garcia

 Hugo Garcia is in many ways the ideal person to launch an important conversation about the future of the Bowtie, an 18-acre parcel of undeveloped land along the Los Angeles River that will one day be a new state park.
 The longtime northeast Los Angeles resident is the project lead organizer for a new community engagement process that started in 2021 to ensure that local residents have plenty of opportunities to express what they want and need in a park.